Young Eagles @ EAA Chapter 461

 Would a parent be permitted to fly along?

-Only as an exception on very rare occasions, such as when a Special Needs child requires the accompaniment of his/her care giver.
 We have found that most children benefit the most when not accompanied by another adult and the pilot can concentrate on the Young Eagle(s).

 More information about Young Eagles on EAA website